Advice and Assistance Open or Close

 Employment & Training Open or Close

 Together with our partners we run a variety of schemes that help link local people with local jobs.
+These schemes include:

 - Ambition - The employment part of the Ambition scheme supports young people aged 18-24 into securing and sustaining apprenticeships, work experience and employment opportunities.